kristianmandrup/react-16.nim/README.md

     stroke* {.exportc.}, fill* {.exportc.}, transform* {.exportc.}: cstring
 ```

-As usual, it is more convenient to use the `svgAttrs` macro to generate
+It is more convenient to use the `svgAttrs` macro to generate
 instances.

 ## The top level